 I also have a Fact Fluency: Basics section in my TPT store and a Fact Fluency: Multi-Digit section if you are looking for resources.

 I also have a freebie that has the fact fluencies as posters.
-If you don’t have them, you can pick them up by clicking on the picture below.
+Just click on the picture below.